OpenDataDSL/website/src/pages/features/ai-assistants.md

 					<li>"Which assistant should I use for building a custom analytics dashboard?"</li>
 				</ul>
 				<p>The General Assistant serves as your intelligent guide—understanding your question's context and either providing immediate answers or directing you to the specialist who can help best.</p>
+		        <a href="/features/ai-conversations-general">View real user conversations with the general assistant</a>
 			</div>
 			<div className="blue_item">
 				<h4>Analyse Assistant</h4>